The Penrose Property with a Cosmological Constant: Introduction

+The inequality $\overline{g}\leq\overline{\eta}$ arises as a consistency condition for theories of quantum gravity defined with respect to a fixed ``background Minkowski spacetime'' \cite{Penrose}.
+If one tries to write the ``phyiscal'' field operators in terms of fields defined on the background Minkowski spacetime (and hence propagating inside the background Minkowski lightcones), then this condition ensures that the physical fields cannot propagate at super-luminal speeds with respect to the metric $g$.

-The main results of $\cite{PCMD}$ and $\cite{Penrose}$ were to show that the Penrose property appears to be a property of positive mass spacetimes in low dimensions.
-In particular, the follow theorem was proved:
+The main results of $\cite{PCMD}$ and $\cite{Penrose}$ were to show that the two (equivalent) versions of the Penrose property appear to be satisfied only in positive mass spacetimes in low dimensions.
+In particular, the follow theorem relating to the Schwarzschild spacetime was proved: